Know your rights

 What if ICE knocks on my door?

 • Stay calm, keep the door closed.
-Speak to them through the door for your safety

 • Ask if they have a warrant signed by a judge and to show it at the window.
 It must be signed by a “U.S. Magistrate Judge.”
 If all the information is correct, everyone must remain silent.